 The rolling average of 10 years sales data will inform the targets for mineral extraction requirements.
-The LAA is a part of the evidence base and will inform future reviews of the adopted Core Strategy and Minerals and Waste Development Management Policies Development Plan Document and the Minerals Site Specific Allocations DPD.
+The LAA is a part of the evidence base and will inform the Mineral and Waste Local Plan Review.
 It is important to note that the landbank figures included within the LAA are, as stated in the NPPG, "principally a monitoring tool to provide a Mineral Planning Authority with early warning of possible disruption to the provision of an adequate and steady supply of land-won aggregates".
-As landbanks relate to the provision of aggregates, a figure below 7 years for aggregate and 10 years for crushed rock should be used as a trigger to determine whether a review of the allocations plan is required.
+As landbanks relate to the provision of aggregates, a figure below 7 years for aggregate and 10 years for crushed rock should be used as a trigger to determine whether an early review of the Local Plan is required.